 And, as intended, the resulting widths are correct for both the

 td widths were reduced to accommodate the new padding.
 This is just like the CSS box model in which 100 pixels wide + 10 pixels padding = 120 pixels total.

-table is nested inside another, the aforementioned rules apply with the exception of a couple important variances:
+If a table is nested inside another, the rules above apply, except a couple of essential variances:

-- Yahoo Mail (new), Gmail, Outlook 2007 and Eudora apply extra width to account for borders.
-But only when they are nested, as the parent
+- Yahoo Mail (new), Gmail, Outlook 2007, and Eudora apply extra width to account for borders.
+However, only when they are nested, as the parent table behaves appropriately.

 - Yahoo Mail

 - Yahoo Mail Beta